-The Pittsburgh Modern Committee of Preservation Pittsburgh surveys, researches and explores our region’s 20th-century modern and postmodern architecture, design, and public art (circa 1940s-1980s) as a groundwork for preservation, education and considerate design solutions in collaboration with community members and the City.
+The Pittsburgh Modern Committee surveys, researches and explores our region’s 20th-century modern and postmodern architecture, design, and public art (circa 1940s-1980s) as a groundwork for preservation, education and considerate design solutions in collaboration with community members and the City.

 Our mission is to engage public awareness of local Modernist design and related community experiences through documentation, public programming, education, and advocacy - and together explore its significance and potential to be reinvigorated and relevant throughout Pittsburgh’s diverse neighborhoods.